MoPOP (Formerly the Experience Music Project)

 When I asked my 4.5 year old what he thought about MoPOP, he said it wasn’t his favorite.
 Usually, our family outings involve a lot of hands-on experiences for little kids.
 And there are usually lots of other little kids to play with.

-MoPOP is a more sophisticated museum, not aimed for young kids.
+MoPOP is a more sophisticated museum, not aimed at young kids.

-I knew going in that my kids would probably be too little to really enjoy this museum..
-I think it’s geared more toward kids ages 6 and up, with an emphasis on tweens and teens.
+I knew going in that my kids would probably be too little to really enjoy this museum.
+I think it’s geared more toward kids ages six and up, with an emphasis on tweens and teens.
 And it’s really ideal for adults who get the history and nostalgia.
 We saw quite a few older parents and teens walking around MoPOP.

-My friend is a teacher and she brings her students here (ages 10 and younger) every summer.
+My friend is a teacher, and she brings her students (ages ten and younger) here every summer.
 She says these kids can spend hours in the Sound Lab and in the video game area.
-They are thoroughly entertained and it’s a fun field trip for them.
+They are thoroughly entertained, and it’s a fun field trip for them.

 So, I think the important thing when doing MoPOP with kids is understanding that your kids might want to spend the majority of their time in these two areas.

 My suggestion is to go with another adult and take turns exploring the rest of the museum on your own.
-It’s a super cool museum and it would be a shame not to take advantage while you can!
+It’s a super cool museum, and it would be a shame not to take advantage of it while you can!

 [irp posts=”7345″ name=”Riding The Sounder Train to Seattle’s International District for a Play Date”]